 Getting to Halifax from Canada or the US.

-It is possible to drive the whole way – the Trans Canada highway enters Nova Scotia from New Brunswick at Amherst.
+It is possible to drive the whole way on your Nova Scotia vacation – the Trans Canada highway enters Nova Scotia from New Brunswick at Amherst.
 Or drive via the ferries from the US or New Brunswick.

 Getting around Nova Scotia

-You will definitely want to hire a car for this trip.
-There is public transport in Nova Scotia but it will be tricky to get to some of the more interesting places – and it isn’t much of a road trip when you’re on public transport!
+You will definitely want to hire a car for your Nova Scotia road trip – hard to do a road trip without a car.
+There is public transport in Nova Scotia but it will be tricky to get to some of the more interesting places – and it isn’t much of a road trip when you’re on public transport.